-2) 2) Long-term Issuer Rating Scale AAA The highest level of certainty of an obligor to honor its financial obligations AA A very high level of certainty to honor the financial obligations A very high level of certainty to honor the financial obligations A A high level of certainty to honor the financial obligations A high level of certainty to honor the financial obligations BBB An adequate level of certainty to honor the financial obligations.
-However, this certa likely to diminish in the future than with the higher rating categories.
-An adequate level of certainty to honor the financial obligations.
+(2) Long-term Issuer Rating Scale

+AAA The highest level of certainty of an obligor to honor its financial obligations AA A very high level of certainty to honor the financial obligations A A high level of certainty to honor the financial obligations BBB An adequate level of certainty to honor the financial obligations.
 However, this certainty is more likely to diminish in the future than with the higher rating categories.
 BB Although the level of certainty to honor the financial obligations is not currently considered problematic, this certainty may not persist in the future. В A low level of certainty to honor the financial obligations, giving cause for concern CCC There are factors of uncertainty that the financial obligations will be honored, and there is a possibility of default.
-CC A high default risk С A very high default risk LD JCR judges that while an obligor does not honor part of the agreed to financial obligations, but it honors all its other agreed to financial obligations.
+CC A high default risk C A very high default risk LD JCR judges that while an obligor does not honor part of the agreed to financial obligations, but it honors all its other agreed to financial obligations.
 D JCR judges that all the financial obligations are, in effect, in default.